akinomyoga/ble.sh/README.md

 ble-sabbrev L='| less'
 ```

-The sabbrev names that starts with `\` plus alphabetical letters are also recommended since it is unlikely to conflict with real words that are a part of the executed command.
+The sabbrev names that start with `\` plus alphabetical letters are also recommended since it is unlikely to conflict with real words that are a part of the executed command.

 ```bash
 # blerc